Warren Summer Bridge Program

 College is different from high school in ways that students often don’t anticipate.
-The Bridge program is designed to help students identify and hone the skills they will need to navigate the transition to college-level work with confidence.
-Whether you have a course of study in mind or just want to explore, Bridge is an excellent place to start your Northwestern journey.
+The Warren Summer Bridge program is designed to help students identify and hone the skills they will need to navigate the transition to college-level work with confidence.
+Whether you have a course of study in mind or just want to explore, the Warren Summer Bridge program is an excellent place to start your Northwestern journey.
 First-generation students, students from lower-income backgrounds, and students who attended high schools with limited or no AP/IB preparation are especially encouraged to apply.
 The program is free to attend.

 Dates

-The dates for the 2024 program are Sunday, August 11 to Friday, September 13.
+The dates for the 2025 program will be Sunday, August 3 to Friday, September 5.
 Students will live together in a residence hall on campus during weeks 1-4 and will move to their fall housing assignment during week 5.
-The 2024 schedule is available here.
+The 2025 schedule will be finalized in late spring but it will be very similar to the 2024 schedule, which is available here.
 Please note this schedule is for weeks 1-4; the schedule for week 5 will include additional workshops and presentations as well as Big Switch (when students move to their fall housing assignment) and the final reception.
 Students should plan to be on campus for the full 5 weeks of the program.
 A full dining hall meal plan is provided to students during the entire program.

 Overview

-Bridge revolves around two half-credit “core” classes that all students take in common:
+The Warren Summer Bridge Program revolves around two half-credit “core” classes that all students take in common:

 - “Introduction to Quantitative and Scientific Reasoning,” an interdisciplinary class introducing students to the methods and questions typical of STEM and other quantitative fields; and